 If you want a mindless experience — investing money without even thinking about it.
-Acorns might be a better choice for you.
+Acorns is a better choice for you.
 Acorns is a straightforward Robo-advisor that’s meant for people that don’t want to stress about picking investments.

 If you want to pick your investments, even just some of them, Stash gives you that option.
 This app has significantly more flexibility and strong research tools that will help you become a better investor.